Mr-Ojii/MotionTracking_MK-II_Plus/README.md

 5. DaSiamRPN
 6. Nano
 7. Vit
+##### Rect Hue
+Specifies the hue of the rectangle displayed in Object Selection and View Result.
 ##### Save EXO Options
 - As English EXO? : Output exo for English patched exedit.
 - As Sub-filter/部分フィルター？ : Output as a sub filter.